cosmicjs/rest-api-docs/source/includes/extensions.md

 ```

 Adds an Extension to your Bucket.
-Required post values include zip which is the name of your file sent.
+The only required post value is `zip` which is the name of your file sent.
 Read more about Extensions on the <a href="https://cosmicjs.com/docs/extensions" target="_blank">Extensions documentation page</a>.

 Parameter | Required | Type | Description
 --------- | ------- | ----------- | -----------